 The mic of a gaming headset is often overlooked, but it’s important to think about a few things when you’re shopping around.

 For starters, don’t get too attached to finding a recording quality gaming headset microphone—they don’t exist.
 Gaming headset mics often struggle in the bass range of the frequency spectrum, which can make people with especially deep voices sound a little like they’re coming through a tin can.
 These mics also often don’t get quite enough power through their given connection, whether it’s 3.5mm or USB, which means you might sound a little quiet.
 If you’re speaking over Discord or a console voice chat, this is pretty easily solved in the settings.

 Related: Best gaming mics

 Not to be confused with 3D sound, surround sound is a relatively common feature in gaming headsets, and depending on the style of game you play, it can be pretty important.
 Headsets with surround sound offer up to a 360-degree soundscape, with multiple speakers covering each ear.
 They make it so if something is coming from behind you to the right, you’ll hear it from that direction.
 In most forms of entertainment, this is a luxury feature.
 In games, it can provide a real competitive advantage.
 If you’re one of the millions playing Fortnite, it’s a must.

-Many gaming headsets still offer stereo sound.
-If you’re not super concerned about knowing where every footstep is coming from at any given moment, there’s nothing wrong with that.
+Every gaming headset supports stereo sound too, and if you don’t feel compelled to take the step of setting up spatial audio, you’ll probably be fine.
 Players of MOBA games like League of Legends and DOTA 2, or character action games, or really just about any single player game will have no issue at all with a stereo headset.
+Just know you’ve got options, even if the headset you buy doesn’t come with DTS or Dolby Atmos support.

 How does the gaming headset look